Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Hardware Experiments

-Despite the error introduced by the simplification in the derivation of setpoints, dynamics uncertainties and measurement noises, the control inputs can be effectively tracked by the fixed-wing UAV.
-This is because the proposed algorithm addresses the curvature constraint and the nonholonomic constraint, which are the most critical kinematic constraints for the UAV.
-Consequently, both the distance error $d_e$ and the attitude error $\| \log_{\mathrm{SO}(3)}{\bm{R}_e} \|$ in Figures~\ref{fig:UAV} are stabilized as soon as the motion planning algorithm is activated.
-This confirms the convergence of the UAV to the target positive limit set and the arrival at the target configuration under curvature constraint as shown in Figure~\ref{fig:UAV trajectories}.
-Moreover, the results also demonstrate that the proposed algorithm can be implemented onboard in real-time, and can handle time-varying tasks where the target configuration switches during the flight, which is another merit of the closed-form motion planning method.
+Despite the errors introduced by the simplification in the derivation of setpoints and dynamic uncertainties, the control inputs can be effectively tracked by the fixed-wing UAV.
+This is because the proposed algorithm addresses both the curvature constraint and the nonholonomic constraint, which are the most critical kinematic constraints for the UAV.
+Consequently, both the distance error $d_e$ and the attitude error $\| \log_{\mathrm{SO}(3)}{\bm{R}_e} \|$ in Figure~\ref{fig:UAV} are stabilized as soon as the motion planning algorithm is activated.
+This confirms the convergence of the UAV to the target positive limit set and its arrival at the target configuration under curvature constraint, as shown in Figure~\ref{fig:UAV trajectories}.
+Moreover, the results also demonstrate that the proposed algorithm can be implemented onboard in real-time, and can handle time-varying tasks where the target configuration switches during the flight, which is another advantage of the closed-form motion planning method.